KMouris/Python-Course-Project/README.md

 ### `save_raster()`

-Static Method which creates and saves raster-file (.tif) from an existing array using a defined projection and geotransformation data
+Static Method which creates and saves raster-file (.tif) from an existing array using a defined projection and geotransformation data.

 | Input argument | Type | Description |
 |-----------------|------|-------------|